GeoffWilliams/puppet-sysctl/README.md

 In this case:
 *   `net.ipv4.conf.all.accept_source_route` is the setting being managed
 *   There is some form of non-default setting in place (`ensure=>present`)
-*   The settting is defined in `/etc/sysctl.d/80-puppet-net.ipv4.conf.all.accept_source_route.conf` and because this file starts `80-puppet-` the module _owns_ the setting
+*   The setting is defined in `/etc/sysctl.d/80-puppet-net.ipv4.conf.all.accept_source_route.conf` and because this file starts `80-puppet-` the module _owns_ the setting
 *   `defined_in` lists _all_ `.conf` file defining the setting (see sysctl precedence)
 *   `value` represents the active value on the system, obtained from  running `sysctl net.ipv4.conf.all.accept_source_route`
 *   `valued_saved` represents the current _winning_ value saved in `.conf` files (see sysctl precedence)